spritz-group/QRFuzz/docs/usage.md

 ![QRFuzz banner](images/qrfuzz-banner.png)

-To replicate the testbench, you need a PC with a monitor and a smartphone.
+To replicate the test-bench, you need a PC with a monitor and a smartphone.
 In order to have everything under control in just one screen, we recommend to use `tmux`.

-## Script-assisted
+## Automated Execution

+In this approach, you can use scripts to simplify the interactions with the tools provided by the toolkit.
+These scripts are collected in the `scripts` folder under the name `scripts/test-*`.

-### Single Execution
+### Automated Single Execution

 ![tmux-single-example](images/terminal-tmux-single.png)

-1. Move inside `script/test-single`
+1. Move inside `scripts/test-single`
 2. Open a terminal and configure `tmux` (or open multiple terminals) as shown in the image above (3 terminals).
 3. In the left terminal, execute `./qrgen-terminal.sh -p left -a <app_name> -s <optional:start_position>`.
 4. Position the smartphone so that the QR Code is fully framed by the camera.